7 Ways To Increase Your Confidence At Work

 Having confidence will not only help you to be noticed for the good work you do, you are more likely to take on new and challenging projects allowing you to grow your skills and experience.

 Confidence is a fundamental foundation of your role as a leader.
 You can not excel as a leader without it.
 Your team look to you for a sense of certainty and strong leadership.
 You must have confidence in your ability to lead your team, to communicate effectively, to make decisions and to take action.
-Without it your job as a leader will be a constant struggle.
+Without it, your job as a leader will be a constant struggle.

-I hear all too often from the leaders I work with that their number one challenge is their lack of confidence in their abilities as a leader.
+I hear all too often from the women I work with that their number one challenge is their lack of confidence in their abilities as a leader.
 When they overcome their own negative thoughts and self doubt … their role as a leader suddenly seems easier and much more fun.

 Give these strategies a go and notice the difference in how you feel and what you can achieve!

 1. Delete negative self talk.
 Nothing brings you down quite like the inner monologue constantly telling you that you’re not good enough.
 Take a moment to listen to what your inner critic is saying.
 Is it supporting you or is it constantly dragging you down?
-Make a commitment to yourself to no longer let your inner critic to run the show!
+Make a commitment to yourself to no longer let your inner critic run the show!

 2. Fake it till you make it.
 Confidence is all about perception.
 Acting confidently is the first step to feeling confident.
 In the process of convincing others, you may actually convince yourself.